Lupus590AtUni/Uni-PacMan-Clone/README.md

 # PacMan-Clone
 A clone of the well known game for a group assignment

-view the CI builds here: https://travis-ci.org/lupus590/PacMan-Clone/builds
+View the CI builds here: https://travis-ci.org/lupus590/PacMan-Clone/builds

 Student Name|Github user Name|Commit Email
 ------------|----------------|------------